jeshan/swagger-codegen-cli/README.md

 # swagger-codegen-cli

-The official image doesn't allow calling easily in a CLI environment like Gitlab CI.
+The official image doesn't allow calling easily in a CI environment like Gitlab CI.
 This image is to allow that.

 # Examples
 ## Gitlab CI